Embdsys/Guitar-setup-Ubuntu/README.md

    and wiring of "System" in cadence settings

-2) If you're using a Scarlett2i2 external USB sound card, make sure to set channel 1 and 2 to "inst" (for isntrument)
+2) If you're using a Scarlett2i2 external USB sound card, make sure to set channel 1 and 2 to "inst" (for instrument)